threefoldtech/zos/docs/internals/internals.md

 This document explains in a nutshell the internals of ZOS.
 This includes the boot process, architecture, the internal modules (and their responsibilities), and the inter-process communication.

+## 0-initramfs

+[0-initramfs](https://github.com/threefoldtech/0-initramfs) is where we build our efi image which contains the kernel and intramfs required to boot zos nodes we will go through about how it works in this documentation for more info about how to build and other stuff refer to the original docs [here](https://github.com/threefoldtech/0-initramfs/blob/development-zos-v3/README.md)

+- The efi images are hosted on [bootstrap](https://bootstrap.grid.tf/images)
+- The entrypoint for building the efi image is the `initramfs.sh` script
+- normally we don't modify this repo unless we want ot change something in the base image like kernel version for example
+- This efi image contains Kernel, zinit and some packages(the pkgs are defined in the main func of the initramfs.sh)
+- Under `packages/` directory you will find the list of packages that we need to build those packages are required during boot other packages that need to run the node are defined in [zos repo](https://github.com/threefoldtech/zos/tree/main/bins/packages) but the ones in 0-initramfs are required during boot then the bootstrap service download zos packages
+- Since zos uses zinit as its init process if we modified zinit for example we need to
+  - Do the required modification in zinit repo
+  - Create a release
+  - Update zinit script in `0-initramfs/packages/zinit.sh` to include the new release and hash
+  - Rebuild base image
+- Nodes are booted from ipexi server so after the image is updated we will need to reboot the nodes to get the new image
+- Another important pkg in 0-initramfs repo is `packages/modules.sh` this is where we add `internet` and `bootstrap` to the base image so after internet is done bootstrap can then pickup and download zos packages and flists

 ## Booting

 ZOS is a linux based operating system in the sense that we use the main-stream linux kernel with no modifications (but heavily customized).
 The base image of ZOS includes linux, busybox, [zinit](https://github.com/threefoldtech/zinit) and other required tools that are needed during the boot process.
 The base image is also shipped with a bootstrap utility that is self-updating on boot which kick starts everything.